What is Masturbation?

 While you may remember your early teens as some of the most frantic when it came to masturbation.
 The real action usually comes a little later.
 According to the National Survey of Sexual Health and Behavior put forth by Indiana University.
 Men’s masturbation habits usually reach a peak when they are between 18 and 29 years old.

 However, there is one massive caveat.
 It’s important to note that in any study of masturbation, the level of underreporting can be significant.
 A lot of people are afraid to participate in surveys when it comes to sensitive topics such as masturbation.

-Masturbation can be either good or bad for you, depending on how old you are.
-This solitary sexual activity, which is widespread but people don’t talk about it as much.
+This healthy sexual activity, which is widespread but people don’t talk about it as much.

-Frequent masturbation increases the risk of prostate cancer, or in some cases, decreases it when you’re between the ages of 20 and 30.
+Frequent masturbation increases the prostate cancer risk instead of lower risk, or in some cases, decreases it when you’re between the ages of 20 and 30.
 But by the time men turn fifty, it can protect against diseases.
 It helps flush out toxins that have built up over the course of life.

 Who shouldn’t indulge much in this?

 Clinically, no age is too young for children to explore their bodies.
-Masturbating at a young age is surprisingly common.
+Mutual masturbation at a young age is surprisingly common.
 However, the age group of people below 30, who feel the desire to masturbate the most, must not indulge.
 Here’s why: